 Newport State Park

-Newport State Park is Hello Door County’s favorite of the Wisconsin State Parks in Door county.
-Newport offers more of a wilderness experience than the other state parks.
+Newport State Park is Hello Door County’s favorite of the Wisconsin State Parks in Door County.
+Near Ellison Bay, in the far reaches of the Door Peninsula, Newport offers more of a wilderness experience than the other state parks.
 People will not crowd you here, but the stars crowd the night sky.
 Gorgeous hikes, stunning shoreline, and pack-in camping round out the experience at Newport State Park.

 Most of us don’t know what a truly starry sky looks like.
 Light pollution from streetlights and industry sadly often obscures all but the brightest stars and leaves the skies looking much more empty than they are.
 Newport State Park is a rare place, far from human light sources, where the heavenly bodies can dazzle you with all their glory.
 Designated a Dark Sky Park by the International Dark-Sky Association, this park is one of only 18 such parks in the Lower-48.